Great Ways to Stay Motivated to Exercise

 If you are not into training, consider hitting two birds with one stone by combining your exercise with an activity you enjoy doing.
 This is known as temptation building and it involves bundling an instantly satisfying want with a ‘should behavior’ that gives you long-term benefits but calls for the exertion of willpower.

 For instance, if you like listening to podcasts for hours on end, but consider it an indulgent activity, you should consider doing so as you work out.
-If you love music, load up your device with your favorite songs or playlists and combine it with a productive activity like exercise.
+If you love music, load up your device with your favourite songs or playlists and combine it with a productive activity like exercise.
 This and similar strategies have been shown to help solve motivation issues and get you into that highly needed exercise groove.

 According to several studies, the simple act of watching others’ running performance, be it on social medial platforms or fitness applications has been shown to boost people’s desire to perform better.
 So, regardless of what you have been planning to achieve, add a competitive element to your routine and it will increase your motivation.